AliSoftware/alisoftware.github.io/_posts/2018-12-16-swift5-stringinterpolation-part2.md

 }
 ```

-And with all that, we have achieved our goal and are finally able to create an AttributedString using this simple string with interpolations:
+And with all that, we have achieved our goal and are finally able to create an AttributedString using this single string with interpolations:

 ```swift
 let username = "AliGator"